Xi'an Travel Guide

 Things to do in Xi'an

-Experience traditional music, dance, and elaborate costumes in a performance that revives the grandeur of the Tang court.
+Experience traditional music, dance, and elaborate costumes inspired by the cultural achievements of the Tang Dynasty, one of the most celebrated periods in Chinese history.

 Visit the Small Wild Goose Pagoda